Describe the perfect cookie. What are the first few words that come to mind?

 To combat dryness due to insufficient fat, you simply need to incorporate more fat.
 Whatever fat you choose to add, I recommend using it at room temperature.

 Cold butter and shortening would be too firm and will take time before they start melting into your dough.
-You might end up with pockets of plain fat which would not be fun to bite into.
+You might end up with pockets of plain fat that would not be fun to bite into.

 If you’re out of butter and shortening, you can also brush a bit of oil over the surface of your dough, then knead to incorporate the oil into the dough.
 Remember, add gradually, bit by bit.